lma-dev/Ecommerce/README.md

 # Ecommerce Monorepo Commands

-This project runs a Laravel 11 backend (PHP-FPM) and a Next.js frontend side by side via Docker Compose.
+This project runs a Laravel 12 backend and a Next.js frontend side by side via Docker Compose.
 Below are the commands you will run most often while developing or debugging the Sanctum SPA flow.

 ## 1. Boot the stack